RanelParna/Coding-Challenges/README.md

-A collection of diverse mathematical and algorithmic challenges solved using the Wolfram Language.
+A collection of diverse mathematical and algorithmic challenges solved using the Wolfram Language (May 2022).

 * LatticeBallCount: Functions to count integer lattice points within a 3D sphere.
 Includes both a brute-force method and an optimized geometric approach.